yucelzeynep/Solving-subset-generation-problem-with-RBSC-SubGen/README.md

 An algorithm for automatic collation of vocabulary decks based on word frequency IEICE Transactions on Information and Systems, Vol.E103-D, No.08, pp. 1865-1874, Aug.
 2020.
 doi: 10.1587/transinf.2019EDP7279

+[Kerby2014] Dave S. Kerby,
+The simple difference formula: An approach to teaching nonparametric correlation.
+Comprehensive Psychology, 3, 11-IT, 2014.